Fire Alarm Response

 "Incident commander" is the senior most qualified person on the scene of an emergency who assumes command authority.
 Upon arrival of local emergency services this becomes the senior fire officer on scene.
 This fire officer has the power and authority specified in AS 18.70.075.

-"Possibility that a fire may exist" means that a prudent person has sufficient information concerning the possibility that a fire may exist that it would cause them to take action in their own affairs."Supervisory service" is the firm that monitors the operative condition of fixed fire suppression and alarm systems for the protection of life and property as a contractor for the University of Alaska Southeast.
+"Possibility that a fire may exist" means that a prudent person has sufficient information concerning the possibility that a fire may exist that it would cause them to take action in their own affairs.

-- The Housing Director must maintain a copy of the Emergency Action Plan and this policy in an accessible location and provide a copy to the Residence Life Coordinator.
+- The Associate Director must maintain a copy of the Emergency Action Plan and this policy in an accessible location and provide a copy to the Residence Life Coordinator.